Last Updated on February 28, 2025 by Maggie McKneely

 Best Ways to Celebrate St. Patrick’s Day in DC

 That being said, while St. Patty’s day is usually considered to be an excuse to get fantastically drunk, not all of us prefer to celebrate that way.
 This is a holiday for a saint, after all!
 But when looking for ways to celebrate St. Patrick’s Day in DC, the majority of events I found are bar crawls.
-I’m no teetotaler (considering how much time I spend at wineries and on whisky tours), and St. Pats should definitely include a Guinness or two, but I prefer to have fun without being out of commission the next day.
+I’m no teetotaler (considering how much time I spend at wineries), and St. Pats should definitely include a Guinness or two, but I prefer to have fun without being out of commission the next day.

 Ways to Celebrate St. Patrick’s Day in DC